Lemoncode/react-hooks-by-example/07-custom-hook/Readme.md

 Hooks are cool, but our functional component seems to get cluttered, is there a way to extract functionality outside the functional component? and what's more important is there any chance to make it reusable for other components?
-Yups !
+Yups!
 Custom hooks to the rescue.

 # Steps